RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2022-03-10-newsletter.md

 * Putting code onto GitHub.
 * Changing IDE (e.g. vscode to pycharm).

-I think Code Clinics are good for those sorts of problems I can't frame as a Google search as they're just a bit to complex, or I don't know the right terms!
+I think Code Clinics are good for the types of problems I can't frame as a Google search as they're just a bit to complex, or I don't know the right terms!

 ### 10 years of RSE